Important Safety Information

 Arthrex ACL Reconstruction

-• These procedures do not impede skeletal growth8
+• These procedures do not impede skeletal growth9

-• More than 90% of adolescent patients return to activity and don’t need further surgery10
+• More than 90% of adolescent patients return to activity and don’t need additional surgery10

 • Incorporating the Arthrex InternalBrace™ technique into ACL reconstruction has additional benefits, including a decrease in reinjury rate of more than 80%11,12